-We keep working with the Foro de Moda Etica Latinoamérica (Ethical Fashion Forum Latin America or shortly "The Foro")1 in the following areas: design issues related to the Ethical Fashion, transparency in the supply chain, and consumer communication, difficulty in accessing European markets (associated to Latin American enterprises), certification of products made from camelid fibres and other natural materials that are not certified despite being completely organic.
+We keep working with the Foro de Moda Etica Latinoamérica (Ethical Fashion Forum Latin America or shortly "The Foro")1 in the following areas: design issues related to the Ethical Fashion, transparency in the supply chain, and consumer communication, difficulty in accessing European markets (associated to Latin American enterprises), certification of pro As Latin America is reach in natural fibers, and hand work force, we promote to take account camelid fibres and other natural materials as camelid hais and raw silk that are not certified despite being completely organic.
+And of course natuve cotton, merino.